beginning of content

 Inappropriate behaviour

-Inappropriate behaviour by a doctor might include:
+Inappropriate behaviour by your doctor might include:

 If you have experienced inappropriate behaviour, you can report it through your state or territory’s health complaints organisation.